Finance for Video Production

 Even a serviced office or studio suite will require an upfront payment.
 If you want to move straight into your own office complex, you will also have additional costs, including power and business rates to budget for.

-We can provide solutions for your premises leasing needs. <link>
+We can provide Premises Finance for all your studio or premises need.

 Renting may be unavoidable in the early days.
 However, renting premises restricts what you can do with your space, and means ongoing costs, and puts your business at risk of rent increases.
 Buying premises with a commercial mortgage could be a sound investment, allowing you to build a studio as well as providing a valuable asset for your business.

 Arrange funding to help an experienced camera operator launch a new wedding video busines

 Fund the setup of a new studio for an established video producer

 Find the most competitive loan to let a video company provide full equipment for a second unit team

 Help find finance for a new business to buy a production studio